 I am a firm believer in learning through play, and I truly believe toddlers get all the learning they need through simply playing and exploring their surroundings.
 They are like little sponges that absorb information just by playing, listening, and observing.
 Now, while I believe children who are pre-school age don’t need any kind of structured schooling or learning, I do think we can aid in their learning by making learning fun and playful.
-These type of activities are a great way to have fun with your child, keep their little minds stimulated, and provide some learning in the process!
+These types of activities are a great way to have fun with your child, keep their little minds stimulated, and provide some learning in the process!
 All play provides some type of learning for your child.
 Messy play, imaginary and dramatic play, building and creative play, gross motor play, it doesn’t matter – all play provides learning opportunities.
-However, in this post today I wanted to provide a few activity ideas for more specific learning such as numbers, colors, shapes, letters, counting, etc.
+However, in this post today I wanted to provide a few activity ideas for more specific learning such as numbers, colours, shapes, letters, counting, etc.

 So today in this post I have compiled some great activities to try with your toddler or pre-school aged kids.
-This is a great method for teaching things like numbers or letters, shapes, colors, etc.
+This is a great method for teaching things like numbers or letters, shapes, colours, etc.

 By making it into a fun game or activity rather than just repeating 1-10 or the ABC’s, your child absorbs the information more effectively and gets a better understanding rather than just memorizing a rhyme or sequence.